 The All Ireland Linguistics Olympiad has two main categories:

-- Junior Category is open to students under 16 years old registered in a secondary school in the Republic of Ireland or Northern Ireland.
+- Junior Category is open to students under 16 years old registered in a secondary school on the island of Ireland.

-- Senior Category is open to students 16 years and up registered in a secondary school in the Republic of Ireland or Northern Ireland.
+- Senior Category is open to students 16 years and up registered in a secondary school on the island of Ireland.

 Both Junior and Senior Category students will take the same puzzles and be marked in the same way.
 However, we will award prizes and trophies to the winners of each category.